 Democratic Alliance Files Papers Against Expropriation Acts, SA Laughs

-• The Democratic Alliance's Federal chair Helen Zille filed papers at the Western Cape High Court against the Expropriation Act
+• The Democratic Alliance's (DA) Federal chair Helen Zille filed papers at the Western Cape High Court against the Expropriation Act

 • President Cyril Ramaphosa signed the Expropriation Act into law in January and the party strongly opposed it